AlexAti/superformulau-test/README.md

   - Center sliders around interesting values
 - Creature pool
   - Fix the area function, as a radio average does not work
-  - Make size wobble a little as if there was movement in z index
+  - Make size wobble a little as if there was movement in z index - make alpha move at the same time
   - Add brownian movement
   - Stop brownian movement on mouseover
   - Add small points that move for aesthetics